 Runtime Broker is always running: Sometimes, this process will continue to run on your PC and cause it to slow down significantly.
 To fix this, change your Windows Update settings and the problem will be resolved.

-Sometimes some antivirus software on your computer can cause this problem; we recommend disabling certain antivirus settings (including Windows firewall) and check if that is useful or not?
+Sometimes some antivirus software on your computer can cause this problem; we recommend disabling certain antivirus settings (including Windows firewall) and checking if that is useful or not?
 If the problem persists, it is better to turn off your antivirus software or even uninstall it.

 If removing your antivirus software solves the problem, now is the perfect time to switch to another antivirus software.

-Stop Running Runtime Broker by Task Manager
+Stop Running Runtime Broker

-According to most users, you can sometimes fix the CPU crash issue caused by the Runtime Broker error by simply ending the Runtime Broker process.
+According to most users, you can sometimes fix the CPU crash issue caused by the Runtime Broker error by simply ending the disable Runtime Broker process.

 This is quite simple and you can follow the steps below: